timoschick/pet/README.md

     return self.VERBALIZER[label]
 ```

-Importantly, in PET's current version, verbalizers are restricted to **single tokens** in the underlying LMs vocabulary.
+Importantly, in PET's current version, verbalizers are by default restricted to **single tokens** in the underlying LMs vocabulary (for using more than one token, [see below](#pet-with-multiple-masks)).
 Given a language model's tokenizer, you can easily check whether a word corresponds to a single token by verifying that `len(tokenizer.tokenize(word)) == 1`.

 You can also define multiple verbalizations for a single label.
 For example, if you are unsure which words best represent the labels in a binary sentiment classification task, you could define your verbalizer as follows: